Tochukz/AWS-Cloud-Developer/Udemy-Stephane-Maarek/section-8-rds-aurora-elasticache/extra-8.1-rds-iam-auth/extra-8.1.md

 ### Description

 This configuration enabled IAM authentication on an RDS database instance.
-This means that any instance that desired to connect to the RDS instance my have the proper IAM permission to be able to do so.
+This means that any compute that desired to connect to the RDS instance may have the proper IAM permission to be able to do so.

+Note that IAM Authentication is only supported on MySQL and PostgreSQL RDS instances.
+It is also support for Aurora MySQL and Aurora PostgreSQL.

 ### Operation